-The recording of interactions between businesses has become increasingly complicated as we have expanded into a global society.
-Blockchain has the power to provide a comprehensive, auditable and customisable network for these interactions.
-This technology extends far beyond Bitcoin and its cryptocurrency kin.
-To expand on the Bitcoin example: blockchain is the fundamental network which Bitcoin is run and transacted on.
-This is only one example of how a blockchain network can be set up to deliver a customised solution: in this case an anonymous, open, peer-to-peer currency which aims to transcend the traditional, regulated banking industry.
+This technology extends far beyond Bitcoin and its cryptocurrency cousins.
+Although blockchain is the fundamental network that Bitcoin is run and transacted on, it’s only one example of how a blockchain network can be set up to deliver a customised solution.

-In simple terms, the blockchain is, as the name suggests, a chain of blocks through different transacting parties.
-Each block is essentially a sum of all the transactions being processed at that link in the chain, the link being called a node.
-Each node can send and receive transactions to other nodes and the data associated with these transactions is synchronised as it is transferred to maintain consensus among everyone in the network.
+In simple terms, the blockchain is, as the name suggests, a chain of blocks connected through different transacting parties.
+Each block is essentially a sum of all the transactions being processed at that link in the chain.
+The link itself is called a ‘node’.
+Each node can send and receive transactions to any of the other nodes, and the associated data gets synchronised as it is transferred to maintain consensus among everyone in the network.

 This enables a single source of truth for the data; a tamper-evident, collective digital ledger that records transactions through a peer-to-peer basis.
 In cases where a higher degree of confidentiality is required, blockchain can support networks with different levels of clearance for each node.

 To maintain a chronological sequence, each block makes reference to the block immediately prior, which simultaneously ensures that they cannot be falsified.
 This is done by naming the blocks based off the data contained within them so that if even one tiny piece is changed, so too would the ‘name’ (or “hash”) of the block.
 This makes any attempt to create fakes, easily identifiable.